bhcrane91/ProjectEuler/README.md

 # ProjectEuler
 Hello!
-This GitHub repository is holding my personal solutions to questions from [Project Euler](https://projecteuler.net/) almost exclusively written in Python using the [NumPy](https://numpy.org/) library with detailed explanations!
-I hope my solutions can help you learn how to solve math problems through coding and hopefully inspre you to try out some of your own!

-Solved:
-- 1-50: 1-4,6-8,10,13,14,16,20,22,24,25,28,30,40,45
-- 51-100: 97
+This GitHub repo is my personal set of solutions to [Project Euler](https://projecteuler.net/) problems.
+For each question there is a solution written in:
+* Python
+* Java
+* Rust
+* Julia
+* NumPy
+as well as an explanation of the algorithm, method and code used to solve the question.